AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-perspective.md

 ---
 description: Perspective transform.
 Apply a perspective transform to the layer source image to fill the region specified with the quadrilateral.
 Other areas of the layer remain transparent.
-seo-description: Perspective transform.
-Apply a perspective transform to the layer source image to fill the region specified with the quadrilateral.
-Other areas of the layer remain transparent.
-seo-title: perspective
 solution: Experience Manager
 title: perspective
-uuid: b22d7b49-db08-48df-80bc-5b7237aea475
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---